Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 If you’re unsure of the differences between USB-C and Thunderbolt or between USB 3.0 and USB 3.2 (or is that USB 3.1?), you’re not alone.

-But mind you, we've been in a pretty good place the past few years.
-Not so long ago, we also had to deal with a myriad of other peripheral connection types, like Parallel, Serial, FireWire, eSATA, etc.
+Mind you, we’ve been in a pretty good place in the past half a decade.
+Before that, we had to deal with a myriad of other peripheral connection types, like Parallel, Serial, FireWire, eSATA, etc.

-Additionally, in June, the latest USB 4 V2 standard was released, and Intel also announced Thunderbolt 5 in September.
+Additionally, the latest USB 4 V2 standard was released in June, and Intel also announced Thunderbolt 5 in September.

-In getting a peripheral device connected to a host, there are two things to remember: connection type and connection standard.
-It's impossible to talk about one without mentioning the other.
-But let's start with the connection type.
+When connecting a peripheral device to a host, there are two things to remember: connection type and connection standard.
+It’s impossible to talk about one without mentioning the other, but let’s start with the former: the connection type.

-Dong's note: I first published this post on November 13, 2019, and updated it on September 14, 2023, with additional up-to-date information.
+Dong’s note: I first published this post on November 13, 2019, and updated it on March 9, 2025, with additional up-to-date information, including tips on USB Power Delivery.

 Synology BeeDrive Port